AshleyChraya/AshleyChraya.github.io/_pages/about.md

   overlay_filter: 0.3
 ---

 Hello, my name is Ashley Chraya.
 I recently graduated in June 2021 with a BS-MS dual degree with majors in physics from the [Indian Institute of Science Education and Research (IISER) Mohali, India](https://www.iisermohali.ac.in/).
 In broad terms, my research interests lie in the connection between classical black hole physics, multimessenger astronomy, galaxy evolution, and cosmology.
 That being said, I am very early in my career, and willing to work on just about anything in astrophysics.
-In fact, in the past I have enjoyed working from the observational, computational to core theoretical side of physics.
-When I am not doing physics, you will find me watching a cricket match, shadow batting or listening to punjabi music.
+In fact, in the past I have enjoyed working from the observational, computational to the core theoretical side of physics.
+When I am not doing physics, you will find me watching a cricket match, shadow batting or listening to Punjabi music.

 About this website
 ======